ScuffleTV/scuffle/CONTRIBUTING.md

 ## Monorepo

-For starters you will notice that this project is a [monorepo](https://semaphoreci.com/blog/what-is-monorepo).
+For starters, you will notice that this project is a [monorepo](https://semaphoreci.com/blog/what-is-monorepo).

 This means that all our code for every project is stored here in this repo.

 We opted to use a monorepo for a few reasons:
-- We can minimize code duplication, since we can share everything between services and products.
+- We can minimize code duplication since we can share everything between services and products.
 - We can easily test and integrate the entire platform.
 - We can easily maintain and contribute to multiple projects within a single PR or ticket.